Pros and Cons of Online Procurement Software

 Whether or not eProcurement will benefit your company depends in part on what you’re buying.
-It’ll definitely help facilitate catalog based buying of indirect materials like office supplies.
-The ROI of implementing a procurement software system for things like that is definitely good.
-But it gets a little more complicated when buying direct materials and services.
-Procurement automation software might not help as much if your company is used to negotiating purchases in large, strategically important multimillion dollar deals.
+It will definitely help facilitate catalog-based buying of indirect materials like office supplies.
+The ROI of implementing a procurement software system for things like that is very definitely positive.

 Supplier Onboarding Issues

-Although most suppliers will take to online purchase orders well, there’s a chance that some of your older vendors may have some difficulty adapting to a newer system.
-Small companies can also have trouble using an online procurement software, especially to update catalogs and other detailed information.
-Determining the extent of your supplier’s involvement in the new software rollout will be a critical piece of project scope when you start planning your transition to online procurement.
+Although most suppliers are happy to accept online purchase orders, there’s a chance that some of your older vendors may have difficulty adapting to a newer system.
+Small companies, in particular, can have trouble adjusting to your use of online procurement software.
+Determining the extent of your supplier’s involvement in your new software rollout will be a critical piece of project scope when you start planning your transition to online procurement.

 Less Direct Involvement

 Some companies prefer using an on-premise procurement software system rather than going with an online, or cloud-based, solution.
 On-premise systems can be more customizable, easier to integrate with existing software systems, and comply with more strict security requirements.
 However, they’re typically not as flexible, user-friendly, and low cost as online systems.
 You’ll have to decide what features are most important to you.